 Description Points Considerations made in point allocations Example or scale Which of the 5 Student Success Metrics are you employing and what are your proposed activities?
-10 points list of all activities and the resources needed for each activity.
-Proposed activity timeline is Access.
+10 points Applicant provides a clear list of all activities and the resources needed for each activity.
+Proposed activity timeline is included.
+Access.
 The program involves creating tutoring centers at local high schools.
 Students will apply as non-credit students and work with their center to improve English and math scores.
 At the conclusion of the semester, when they reach college-level, they will be transitioned to a credit application and given a 1-year SEP.
-What is the estimated number of disproportionately impacted (DI) students that will be served by your proposal and how will you engage/outreach these DI 15 points The number of current The program addresses Black student access and targets historically black communities for outreach.
+What is the estimated number of disproportionately impacted (DI) students that will be served by your proposal and how will you engage/outreach these DI students in your project?
+15 points The total number of students served.
+The number of current programs that currently address the DI group selected.
+Applicant provides a realistic and effective outreach plan.
+Applicant can leverage current outreach efforts.
+The program addresses Black student access and targets historically black communities for outreach.
 Coordinates with community leaders and creates an onboarding pipeline.
 Coordinates with the Black Student Union.

-Titl for Equity students in your project? address the DI group selected.
-Applicant provides a realistic and effective outreach plan.
-Applicant can leverage current outreach efforts.
-How will your project realistically help with this goal, and what are your expected outcomes to be completed by June, 2021?
+How will your project realistically help with this goal, and what are your expected outcomes to be completed by June, 2022?
 How are you going to close the gap?
 15 points Applicant has realistic goals that directly align with project activities.
 Proportionality test.
 7.9 percent of the first-time, "degree/transfer-seeking" cohort is comprised of African American or black students; whereas 6.0 percent of the students who applicants enrolled.
 The goal is to increase the percentage to 7.0 in the first year.
 What data will you collect as you continue through the project and what is the source of the data?
 What tracking mechanism will you follow to ensure monthly/regular progress towards your goals?
 5 points Includes a list of areas assessed, data needed for assessment, and data collection timeline.
 What current research justifies the use of this program?
 How does your proposal align with industry best-practices?
 5 points Applicant explains how their proposed program is influenced by other models and best practices.
 If program is a revised version of another model, changes are explained.
 This program is based on Washington State University's adopt-a-school program, which coordinated outreach programs to high school junior students of color.
 See (provide html link)